anntzer/mplcursors/doc/index.rst

     - :attr:`artist`: the selected artist,
-    - :attr:`target`: the point picked within the artist; if a point is picked on a `matplotlib Line2D <matplotlib.lines.Line2D>`, the index of the point is available as the :attr:`target.index` sub-attribute.
+    - :attr:`target`: the point picked within the artist; if a point is picked on a `matplotlib Line2D <matplotlib.lines.Line2D>`, the index of the point is available as the :attr:`target.index` sub-attribute (for more details, see :ref:`selection-indices`).
     - :attr:`dist`: the distance from the point clicked to the :attr:`target` (mostly used to decide which ).
     - :attr:`annotation`: a `matplotlib Annotation